La Oliva

 La Oliva ([la oˈliβa]) is a town and a municipality in the northern part of the island of Fuerteventura in the Province of Las Palmas, Canary Islands, Spain.
-The population is 25,083 (2013), and the area is 356.13 km2.
-The municipality includes the Lobos Island to the northeast.
-The largest town of the municipality, Corralejo, is a port town and beach resort at the northernmost point of the island.
-La Oliva is the historic seat of the island's Colonels, who resided in the stately Casa de los Coroneles.
-Because of this, La Oliva succeeded the Villa de Betancuria as the capital of Fuerteventura from 1834 until 1860, when Puerto Cabras became the new capital.
+The population is 29,174 (2023), and the area is 356.13 km2.
+The municipality includes the Lobos Island to the northeast, just off Corralejo.

+History

 An anonymous manuscript relates that the town of La Oliva was founded in 1500 by individuals known to the Hernández brothers, residents of Betancuria.
+La Oliva is also the historic seat of the island's Colonels, who resided in the stately Casa de los Coroneles.
+Because of this, it succeeded the Villa de Betancuria as the capital of Fuerteventura from 1834 until 1860, when Puerto de Cabras became the new capital.